Krzysztof Wegrzyn - Violin

 He has been involved in chamber music for many years and is the founder of the ensemble “Il gioco col suono”.
 In 2004, Krzysztof Wegrzyn was awarded the Musikpreis des Landes Niedersachsen for his contributions to music.

-Cédric Pescia - Piano
+Cédric Pescia - Piano and chamber music

 Born in Lausanne Cédric Pescia studied with Christian Favre at the Conservatoire de Musique in Lausanne, later with Dominique Merlet at the Conservatoire de Musique in Geneva and Klaus Hellwig at the Universität der Künste in Berlin.